harshnandan-works/technical-writing-samples/02-langchain-quickstart-sample.md

 # LangChain Without the Headache: A Simplified First Agent

-*LangChain's own docs cover a lot of ground — this guide covers just enough to get a working agent running, nothing more.*
+*LangChain's own docs cover a lot of ground — this guide covers just enough to get a working agent running.*

 ## Why this guide exists

-LangChain is one of the most widely used frameworks for building with LLMs, but its documentation has a well-earned reputation among developers for being sprawling — the library moves fast, and older tutorials floating around the internet often show syntax that's already outdated.
-This guide sticks to the current, minimal path: one working agent, in about 10 minutes, with nothing extra.
+LangChain is one of the most widely used frameworks for building with LLMs, but its documentation has a well-earned reputation among developers for being sprawling — the library moves fast, and older tutorials floating around the internet often show syntax that's outdated.
+This guide sticks to the current, minimal path: one working agent, in about 10 minutes, with minimal effort.

 ## Prerequisites